atidyshirt/University/COSC264/notes.md

 ```

 ##### Propagation Delay

+This is the time it takes to transmit a single bit of a packet over a link.

 This is the delay in which it takes to propagate the signal, and is denoted by $(T_{d})$.
 The way we can calculate propagation delay is
 to use the formula $\frac{d}{s}$ where *d = the distance* and *s = c i.e. the speed of light in copper wire*